tdwg/bdq/tg2/_review/docs/maintenance/index.md

 ### 3.2 Additions to Test Validation Data
 The Test Validation Data provides a minimal suite of Darwin Core records to test the pathways through each Test Specification.
 The addition of edge cases to the existing Test Validation Data is RECOMMENDED.
 The addition of Validation Test Data for new Tests is REQUIRED.

 The Test Validation Data uses CSV format.
 There are two versions of the Validation Test Data.
-One is easier to mainain, the other is easier for test validation frameworks to consume.
+One is easier to maintain, the other is easier for test validation frameworks to consume.
 See section [3.4 Processing Test Validation Data](#34-Processing-Test-Validation-Data) for details.

 Both forms of the validation data contains columns of information for each record (e.g., link to Test, Label, Dimension) that SHOULD be helpful in understanding the context of the focus columns of Input.data, Output.data, Response.status and Response.result.
 The Response.comment MUST describe the reason for the Response.status.